-7.1.
+- 7.1.
 IA will maintain a quality assurance and improvement programme that covers all aspects of IA.
 The programme will include an evaluation of IA's conformance with the PSIAS.
-The programme will also assess the efficiency and effectiveness of Internal Audit and identify opportunities for improvement.
+The programme will also assess the efficiency and effectiveness of Internal Audit and identify opportunities for improvement. - 7.2.

-7.2.
 The Director of Internal Audit and Assurance will communicate to senior management and Audit and Assurance Committees on the IA quality assurance and improvement programme, including results of internal assessments (both on-going and periodic) and external assessments conducted at least once every five years by a qualified, independent assessor or assessment team from outside SG.
+An external assessment is due to take place in 2024.